MrBlueBird2/credio-home-page/README.md

 ## Crediometer Home Page
-Home page of Crediometer Company using HTML, CSS, and Bootstrap.
+Home page of Crediometer Company using HTML, CSS, and Tailwind CSS.